 SAKANOUE, Nao, D.Agr.
 (Kyoto Univ.), Distribution System of Forest Productions

-Program-Specific Assistant Professor
+Program-Specific Junior Associate Professor

 Ashiu research forest ( total area: 4,186ha) is located in the northeastern border part of Kyoto Prefecture and stretches 6km east to west and 7km north to south in a rectangular shape.
 The area is characterized by high relief with altitudes ranging from 355 to 959m above the sea level and encompasses the headwater zones of Yura River flowing into Wakasa bay, the Sea of Japan.
 According to the recent meteorological observation records, mean annual temperature is 13.1 deg.
 C and mean annual precipitation is 2,333mm respectively.
 There is a heavy snowfall ranging from 1 to 3m in winter seasons.

 This region is situated in the transition part between temperate deciduous forest zone where the main species are Aesculus turbinate and Pterocarya rhoifolia in the lower valley sites, Fagus crenata and Quercus crispula in the upper slope above 600m, and Cryptomeria japonica, Clethra barbinervis and Ilex pedunculosa in the ridge portions above 700m, and warm temperate forest zone where the main species are Quercus salicina and Quercus sessilifolia under 600m altitude.

 Dispersed various sizes of post-harvest units with coniferous plantation (approximate area: 250ha) and second-growth stands (approximate area: 1,200ha) now exist on the landscape previously dominated by extensive old natural forests.